About the Platform

 What's the first step to installing solar panels on my home?

-It is important to remember that the estimates on this platform are provided for informational purposes only.
+It is important to remember that the estimates on this platform are for informational purposes only.
 If you are considering adding solar panels to your home, MyHEAT recommends that you contact a qualified solar installer to complete a detailed site assessment and visit the links included on this website to learn more about local resources and incentive programs.
+When applying through the Canada Greener Homes Grant you start with a pre-retrofit evaluation.
+Please visit the following website for detailed information on the application process.

 How much electricity can I generate in Alberta?